Buy better Beaujolais! Learn the region and its crus.

-The wines are “Classic Beaujolais” – refined, suave, silky and elegant.
-Perfumey aromas of peaches and raspberry mixed with Lily of the Valley and baking spices contribute to the fruity, delicate character.
+The wines are classic Beaujolais – refined, suave, silky, and elegant.
+Perfumed aromas of peaches and raspberry mix with Lily of the Valley and baking spices.

-When the vineyards of Chiroubles were originally planted, the granite soil was so hard they had to bore holes in the rock first!
+TIP: When the vineyards of Chiroubles were originally planted, the granite soil was so hard they had to bore holes in the rock.

-These are wines meant to age – 5 to 10 years at least.
-The young, fleshy palate of peach, apricot, cherry and plum will develop into a more earthy wine reminiscent of Burgundian Pinot Noir.
+These are wines meant to age 5–10 years (at least).
+The young, fleshy palate of peach, apricot, cherry, and plum will develop into a more earthy wine reminiscent of Burgundian Pinot Noir.

-Pronounced “reh-N’YAY”, this is the newest of the Cru.
+Pronounced “rehn-yay,” it is the newest Cru of Beaujolais.

 More organic vineyards and winemakers are found in this young, upcoming Cru than all the others!

 Known as the “Elegant Wine on the Hill,” here you will find vineyards planted on the volcanic slopes of Mount Brouilly, giving the wines a unique flavor and delicate minerality.

 Look for easy drinking wines that have the aromas of fresh grape juice and cranberries, a silky mouthfeel and tons of bright, refreshing acidity.